MaksimCeleron/CercubePlusExtra/README.md

 # Credits

 <table id='maintainer credit'>
-Cercube is an original tweak by Majd Alfhaily @majd!

 Special thanks to these developer(s) for maintaining and improving CercubePlus (@qnblackcat is the OG dev)
 <tr>
 <td id='arichorn'>